speeches/git-init/slides/definition.md

 <!-- .element: id="comparison-svn" data-menu-title="SVN" -->

 ### I use SVN
-is maybe GIT like SVN
+maybe Git is like SVN...

 <table>
 <thead>